 Dried whole wheat pasta

 Packed with more nutrients than its white-flour counterpart, whole-wheat pasta is a solid pantry item with a strong shelf-life and tons of potential.
 Toss it with some olive oil and garlic, or add in steamed vegetables, and you have a main course or hearty side dish.

 Whether you need corn for chowder, or canned tomatoes for a marinara sauce, canned vegetables are a great item to stock up on post-holiday.
 The sodium content in canned goods tends to be high, so look for “low sodium” or “no salt added” labels, and always double check the nutrition label.
-Canned beans, like chickpeas, make a great after-school snack when toasted and tossed with sea salt and paprika.
+Canned beans, like chickpeas, make a great after-school snack when roasted and tossed with spices.